ajam/tablespoon/README.md

 __errLength__ _.errLength(integer)_

 Also settable via `config.json`, this will set the number of characters of your query to display in an error message.
 The point of error will appear with a `^`.
 Useful if you want to debug an error without globally changing it for the whole module.
+Defaults to `100`.

 ##### Query methods